-For an additional class: Set up Step 3 as a peer assessment activity that students can complete out of class.
-In the next class, each learner / group of learners then gets another's design and has to provide written feedback on what they like about it and why, adding 1-2 improvements that they believe can be made to it.
+For an additional class: Set up Step 3 as a peer assessment activity that learners can complete out of class.
+In the next class, each learner / group then gets another's design and has to provide written feedback on what they like about it and why, adding 1-2 improvements that they believe can be made to it.